go-masonry/docu-web/content/api/grpc-gw/_index.md

 draft: true
 ---

-Mortar comes with [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) which is a reverse-proxy that translates a RESTful HTTP API into gRPC.
+Mortar comes with a [gRPC-Gateway](https://github.com/grpc-ecosystem/grpc-gateway) which is a reverse-proxy that translates a RESTful HTTP API into gRPC.
 We will show how you should register it's handlers after you generate them from the proto files.

 ### Register `grpc-gateway` Handlers